 Ballet dance is one of the most beautiful forms of dance discipline.
-Here at First dance Studios our ballet dancers love to come together and dance.
+Here at First Dance Studios our ballet dancers love to come together and dance.
 Ballet is an expressive dance form that tones the muscles and develops mindfulness.
 You could say we get balmy for ballet!
-Emma, Emily and Chrystele are our brilliant ballet teachers and they will have you jeté-ing around the floor.
+Emma, Emily, Chrystele and Fran are our brilliant ballet teachers and they will have you jeté-ing around the floor.
 Such Plié Pleasers!

 Time now for a little bit of history.
 If it had been about dance we would have aced our exams!
 Ballet is a dance form that goes back to the Fifteenth Century during the Italian Renaissance.
 Think fashion, music, culture, art and expressive movement.
 It was then given stage life in France and Russia.
 Many of the steps are in French giving it a certain je ne sais quoi.
 From there, ballet has evolved to include classical, romantic, neoclassical, contemporary and more forms.
 There endeth the lesson.
 Until you join us in the studio for more classes of course.

 Ballet is the backbone of dance.
 On the surface, ballet is swan like in grace.
 But it takes a great deal of strength and concentration to hold the steps.
 Ballet practice starts with exercises at the Barre to warm joints and limbs up so that the body and mind are ready for the steps.
 Anyone who has been called to the Barre will know that the exercises can be hard but practice makes parfait!
 We have a collection of barres at the studio so that social dis-dancing can be adhered to.